nueverest/blowdrycss/README.md

 ##### Shorthand can be used in cases where the alias is unambiguously the value.
 Applicable properties include: `color`, `font-weight`, `font-style`, `text-decoration`, and `text-transform`.

-Class Encoding Format | CSS Rule Output
+Encoded Class Format | CSS Rule Output
 --------------------- | ---------------
 alias | .alias { property-name: alias }
 purple | .purple { color: purple }